VsixCommunity/docs/docs/getting-started/your-first-extension.md

 ## Overview of the files
 Let's go over the most important files.

 **InsertGuidPackage.cs** is what we refer to as the Package class.
-It's `InitializeAsync(...)` method is called by Visual Studio too initialize your extension.
-It's from here you add event listeners and registers commands, tool windows, settings and other things.
+Its `InitializeAsync(...)` method is called by Visual Studio to initialize your extension.
+It's from here you add event listeners and register commands, tool windows, settings and other things.

 **source.extension.vsixmanifest** is the manifest file for your extension.
 It contains meta data such as title and description, but also information about what the extension contains.